 Works on the redevelopment of Durham Bus station are going well.
 Most of the demolition is now complete.
 Works are ongoing to divert a culvert and bring in the new utility connections.
 Construction of the new bus station should start in the next 5-6 weeks.

-The bus station is expected to be finished and open for use by Spring 2023.
+The bus station is expected to be finished and open for use by Summer 2023.

 What will the new bus station offer